 Some of the problems with relying on FITBITS as the “answer” is that weight loss is more an art than a science.
 While we might like to think it’s a simple calculation of calories in and calories burned, most of us have numerous, fluctuating variables in our personal weight-loss equation.
 This includes the kind of calories are you consuming and when, as well as how your body metabolises what you consume.
 Many of these factors cannot be programmed into the current FITBIT options.
 Everyone also has their own optimum cardio levels which can also play a role in weight loss and fitness.
 But, who knows what technology has in store for us in the future.

 Eating well and exercising is the key, but how we each go about it to ensure a sustainable way of life, helps us get to the point that makes us happy.
 The marketing of FITBITS has helped launch them into the market place across a number of brands and models.
 Manufacturers may be able to factor in some of the ‘other’ elements mentioned above in the updated models in years to come; FITBITS 2, 3, 4 and beyond.

 I hope you found this article interesting and useful.
 What are your healthy hints?
-Yours in good health, Sandy Hall, Managing Director of Hall of Fame Marketing Bendigo.
+Yours in good health, Sandy Hall, Managing Director of Hall of Fame Marketing Bendigo and Geelong.